-So what is the 'Three Lines of Defence' model?
+So what is the 'Three Lines Model'?

 Put simply, the model establishes responsibilities for risk management across the organisation and from top to bottom.
 The idea is to ensure that there are no 'gaps' in understanding who does what and likewise, that there are no overlaps which only lead to inefficiency and confusion.

 Part of the 1st line responsibilities with regards to risk are to develop and implement control mechanisms to reduce the likelihood or consequences of unwanted risks or, developing plans and initiatives to realise the benefit of upside risks.
-Naturally, they may be assisted in these areas by subject matter experts that may sit in the 2nd line of defence or be external to the organisation.
+Naturally, they may be assisted in these areas by subject matter experts that may sit in the 2nd line or be external to the organisation.

-The 2nd Line of Defence is made up of the areas of the business that are often labelled support functions.
+The 2nd Line is made up of the areas of the business that are often labelled support functions.
 Per the diagram above, there are a few different areas in the 2nd line.
 Not all of those shown will be in all organisations and in reality, some businesses will have additional 2nd line functions.

-The primary role of the 2nd Line of Defence is to monitor risks and the risk environment.
+The primary role of the 2nd Line is to monitor risks and the risk environment.
 These functions serve as an 'overwatch' on the implementation and effectiveness of the controls implemented by the 1st Line in reducing threats or effectiveness of projects and initiatives undertaken to maximise opportunity.